ppy/osu-wiki/wiki/Skinning_Tutorial/osu!catch/en.md

 #### Bananas

-Bananas are separate from the fruits, despite being a fruit, because they are specifically used for in place of osu!standard spinners.
+Bananas are separate from the fruits; despite being a fruit, they are used in place of osu!standard spinners.
 Bananas and its overlay has a size of 128x128 with its origin point being the centre.
 These will always be tinted in shades of yellow and orange.

 ### Shared elements

-The following elements are used with other parts of osu!:
+The following elements are shared with other parts of osu!:

 -   scorebar and all its files
 -   score numbers